pharmbio/sc_celldeath/README.md

 ## DINO Training

 For DINO training, we adapted the codebase from [DINO4Cells](https://github.com/broadinstitute/DINO4Cells_code).
 Please refer to their repository for detailed instructions.
+The checkpoints to our model can found in [add FigShare].

 ---